 1984 (includes a guided walk)

-You will want this book if you are looking into Highbury’s Danish connections.
-Its author, President of the Islington Archaeology and History Society, did extensive research into the area.
-You may find yourself wanting to further investigate other subjects he has delved into, from astronomy to feudalism to Victorian entertainments and puddings, such as the syllabub…
+The author of this book, President of the Islington Archaeology and History Society, did extensive research into the area.
+You may find yourself wanting to further investigate other subjects he has delved into, from astronomy to feudalism to Victorian entertainments & puddings, such as the syllabub…

 ISLINGTON The First 2000 Years by Pamela Shields

 Highbury’s past is here, as well as that of Islington.
-The author is a writer who has been journalist, art teacher and tourist guide in Islington (where she lived for ten years), having tutored the Guiding for Tourists Course at City University.
-Articles in the book appeared in the Islington Gazette between 28 Oct and 31 Dec 1999.
+The author has been a journalist, an art teacher & a tourist guide in Islington (where she lived for ten years), having tutored the Guiding for Tourists Course at City University.
+Articles in the book appeared in the Islington Gazette between 28 Oct & 31 Dec 1999.

-The book gives us a changing picture of Islington, from its geology in the Thames Basin and the arrival of the Celts (450 BC) to 1999 and beyond.
-Humans, famous and infamous, have lived here over the years.
-Pamela Shields tells of a river flowing west to east from Isledon Rd down Gillespie Rd, over to Riversdale Rd, through Clissold Park, Abney Park, and on to the River Lea.
+The book gives us a changing picture of Islington, from its geology in the Thames Basin & the arrival of the Celts (450 BC) to 1999 & beyond.
+Humans, famous & infamous, have lived here over the years.
+Pamela Shields tells of a river flowing west to east from Isledon Rd down Gillespie Rd, to Riversdale Rd, through Clissold Park, Abney Park, & on to the River Lea.
 It became known as the Hackney Brook, named for Danish landowner Haca.

 London’s Lost Rivers by Paul Talling

-The Hackney Brook, the river flowing from west to east across what is now Highbury Vale, would have been a barrier to be crossed by humans in the area.
-Part of the Danish landowner’s land?
+The Hackney Brook, the river flowing from west to east across what is now Highbury Vale, would have been a barrier for humans to cross.
+Part of the Danish owner’s land?
 Paul Talling looks at the Hackney Brook as a tributary of the River Lea; it is now contained in a pipe underground, as are other lost rivers of London.
-The author conducts guided walks of the city’s lost rivers, streams, canals, docks and wharves, much enjoyed by those who have gone on one.
+The author conducts guided walks of the city’s lost rivers, streams, canals, docks & wharves, much enjoyed by those who have gone on one.
 Tickets, limited to 20 per walk, usually sell out months in advance.
-See website for the guided walks mailing list.
+See website for guided walks mailing list.

 “The time estimate of walks is very rough as I’m in no hurry and these usually result in a social in the pub afterwards.
 These walks go ahead regardless of the weather – rain or shine, heatwave or arctic conditions!
 Please note that they are wholly above ground and there will be no subterranean trips down to the sewers! … I have public liability insurance.
 Well behaved dogs and children are welcome on all tours.”
 Paul Talling